scu-zjz/Mesorch/README.md

 ![Mesorch Framework](images/mesorch.png)
 The Mesorch Framework employs a novel multi-scale parallel architecture to effectively process input images, setting a new benchmark in image manipulation localization.
 By leveraging distinct frequency components and feature hierarchies, it captures both local manipulations and global inconsistencies.
 Its adaptive weighting mechanism ensures precise and comprehensive results, making it a robust solution for image manipulation localization tasks.

+**Note:**
+All code in this project is developed based on the [IMDLBenCo](https://github.com/scu-zjz/IMDLBenCo) repository.

+For any dataset-related issues or additional resources, please refer to the repository linked above.

+Below are the testing and training details for Mesorch based on this repository.

 ## Testing Instructions
 <details>
 <summary><b>Click to expand</b></summary>